InternetMaximalism/intmax2-mining-cli/docs/quickstart.md

 - **Mining Unit**: The amount of ETH to send in one deposit.
 The default is 0.1 ETH.
 - **Mining Times**: Specifies how many times to mine.
 The default is 10 times (for mainnet), 5 times (for testnet).

-5. **Enter Withdrawal Private Key**: Enter the private key of the address you'll use to withdraw ETH and receive ITX tokens.
+1. **Enter Withdrawal Private Key**: Enter the private key of the address you'll use to withdraw ETH and receive ITX tokens.
+Your withdrawal private key will not be displayed.
+Press `Enter` after pasting it.

 <div align="center"><img src="../assets/instruction/s5.png" width="600" alt="Mining CLI"></div>

 After entering the withdrawal private key, the address will be displayed.
 Confirm that the address is correct.

 6. **Choose whether to encrypt the private key**: Choose whether to encrypt the private key.
 Because the withdrawal private key will be stored in local storage, we highly recommend encrypting it.
-Press `y` or Enter to encrypt the private key, or `n` to store it in plain text.
+Press `y` or `Enter` to encrypt the private key, or `n` to store it in plain text.

 <div align="center"><img src="../assets/instruction/s6.png" width="600" alt="Mining CLI"></div>

-7. **Enter a password for the private key**: If you choose to encrypt the private key, you'll be asked to enter a password.
+1. **Enter a password for the private key**: If you choose to encrypt the private key, you'll be asked to enter a password.
 Please enter a password of at least 12 characters.

 <div align="center"><img src="../assets/instruction/s7.png" width="600" alt="Mining CLI"></div>